StevenTraboulay/StockApp.github.io/README.md

     a) created repo rule to protect main branch
 4) Create boilerplate/ skeleton
 5) Index creation, CSS framework selection and J script creation
-6) craeted a script for rough work which is using // for us to play with code testing and rough ideas.
+6) created a script for rough work which is using // for us to play with code testing and rough ideas.

 ------------------------